Fourche Terrier Dog Breed

 Fourche terriers are small sturdy dogs with a dense coat.
 If left unclipped the coat can begin to resemble the coat of a sheepdog.
 The breed comes in several color variations, however the breed's hallmark is white patches of fur on the chest, beard, and toes.

-Fourche Terrier Coloring
+Fourche Terrier Colors

 Fourche Terrier Temperament